 Create a stacked bar chart

-Each bar displays a total amount, broken down into sub-amounts.
-The bars are divided into a sub-bars stacked one above the other, the sub-bars represent a second dimension (categorical variable).
+Each bar displays a total, which is broken down into subtotals.
+The bars are divided into sub-bars, stacked one on top of the other, and the sub-bars each represent a second dimension (categorical variable).

-In LogAlto, you can create a vertical or horizontal stacked bar chart.
+In LogAlto, it is possible to create vertical or horizontal stacked bar charts.

 1. When to use a stacked bar chart?